-The Trustees and the Employer are also required by the Funding Agreement to agree from time to time how to meet the 2030 Buyout Basis objective.
-As part of the discussions with the Employer, it was also agreed to alter the way in which the Scheme's technical provisions are calculated, so that they better reflect the 2030 Buyout Basis objective.
+The Trustees and Employer are also required by the Funding Agreement to agree from time to time how to meet the 2030 Buyout Basis objective.

-It was agreed that the technical provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefit payments being assumed to be insured with effect from 2030.
-For practical reasons it has been agreed that a proxy to the cost of buying out the remaining Scheme benefits in 2030 will be used, as described in Section 3.
-The proxy described will be reviewed and agreed between the Trustees and Employers as part of each future valuation.
+It has been agreed that the technical provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefits being assumed to be bought out with an insurer in 2030.
+For practical reasons it has been agreed that a proxy to the cost of buying out the Scheme benefits in 2030 will be used, as described in Section 3.
+The proxy described will be reviewed and agreed between the Trustees and Employer as part of each future valuation.

-Adopting a technical provisions measure as described above ensures that for this and future triennial valuations, the deficit contributions under any resultant recovery plan will be set at a level that seeks to explicitly target the 2030 Buyout Basis objective.
+Adopting a technical provisions measure as described above ensures that for future valuations, the deficit contributions under any resultant recovery plan will be set at a level that seeks to explicitly target the 2030 Buyout Basis objective.

-The Trustees consider that the contributions agreed with the Employer in respect of the statutory funding objective are sufficient to meet the Trustees' obligations with regard to the 2030 Buyout

-3046833Basis objective for the purposes of this valuation.
-The Trustees and the Employer will consider whether this remains the case as part ofPage 6 of 23future valuations, and will review the statement of funding principles if required to ensure that the 2030 Buyout Basis objective continues to be met.
+The Trustees consider that the measures agreed with the Employer in respect of the statutory funding objective are sufficient to meet the Trustees' obligations with regard to the 2030 Buyout Basis objective for the purposes of this valuation.
+The Trustees and Employer will consider whether this remains the case as part of future valuations, and will review the statement of funding principles if required to ensure that the 2030 Buyout Basis objective continues to be on track.